 - Bar Colombo – Cute and casual spot for patio drinks near the beach!

-- Paradiso – Cocktail bar
+- Paradiso – Cute cocktail bar serving up fun and over-the-top

 - Ovella Negra (The Black Sheep) – Best sangria in a hole-in-the wall bar